National Reconnaissance Office Awards Contract Extension to Kleos

+- Under Stage Two of the contract, Kleos is demonstrating the accuracy of its radio frequency (RF) geolocation data over land and water and end-to-end latency of its overall architecture

+- The NRO builds and operates the U.S. Government’s space-based intelligence, surveillance, and reconnaissance satellites

-SYDNEY, April 2, 2023 /PRNewswire/ -- Kleos Space Inc, a subsidiary of Kleos Space S.A KSS, a space-powered defence & intelligence technology company, has been awarded the Stage Two option on its current contract with the National Reconnaissance Office (NRO) as part of the Strategic Commercial Enhancements Broad Agency Announcement (SCE BAA) Framework.
+Kleos Space Inc. (Kleos), subsidiary of Kleos Space S.A.
+ASX: KSS, a space-powered defense & intelligence technology company, has been awarded the Stage Two option on its current contract with the National Reconnaissance Office (NRO) as part of the Strategic Commercial Enhancements Broad Agency Announcement (SCE BAA) Framework.

 The NRO is responsible for maintaining global vigilance in times of peace and war.
 It develops, acquires, launches, and operates innovative space-based surveillance and reconnaissance systems that collect and deliver intelligence to enhance U.S. national security.